-Select music for use during this week's Warm Up Your Brain exercises and include space puzzles as a choice for Small Group & Exploration.
+Select music for use during this week's Warm Up Your Brain Exercises.

 Day One

 Story Time - Use construction paper to prepare large sun and moon shapes.
 Attach a ruler or a craft stick to each.
 Have either a blue bed sheet, blue blanket, blue towel or a large piece of blue craft paper on hand.